 Using the © symbol is an easy way to notify the world that copyright exists in your original, creative work.
 While it’s not required by law to use the © to establish copyright in a photograph, piece of music or other creative work, it’s simple to do and could save you a lot of headache down the road.

-Writing the copyright notice out as: ©; followed by the year the work was created; then the name of the creator; and then finally by the phrase ‘All rights reserved’ …is the simplest way to do it.
+Writing the copyright notice out as: ©; followed by the year the work was created; then the name of the creator; and then finally by the phrase ‘All rights reserved’ …is a simple way to do it.

 For example: © 2013 Janie Doe.
 All rights reserved.
 This line of text notifies others that the work is protected by copyright; it identifies the owner/creator of the work and lists the year of first publication.
 (First publication can be the first time the work was written down and distributed, even if it’s written on a napkin or scrap of paper).